hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 3. If there existed a previous active roster and the candidate roster is different from the new active roster, log an error.
 4. Set the new active roster
-5. If the active roster has private shares set and there exists a candidate roster, then `createTssMessageTransactions`.
+5. If the active roster has private shares set, and there exists a candidate roster, then `createTssMessageTransactions`.

 `On Candidate Roster`: